wolfab/res40/README.md

 `Results` is the number of the four summaries above.

+The filled number of the triangle is determined by the following variables.

+- `LOB`indicates different insurance business lines (mortgage, auto, etc).

+- `Triangle type` concludes case incurred (`inc`), case reserves or case outstandings (`os`) and case paid (`paid`) with the relation *case incurred = case outstandings + case paid.*

+- `Digits` is the number of digits

+- `Comulative` is the cumulative amount in the development year, without comulative is the incremental amount.

-`Calendar view` representates of the triangle
+-`Calendar view` is the re-arrangement of the triangle

-`Facet loss curves` is the indepent plot of the numbers in trianlge of each year
+-`Facet loss curves` seperately plots the the numbers in the trianlge of each year .

-`Log loss` is the logarithm of numbers in triangle
+-`Log loss` is the logarithm of numbers in the triangle

-`Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.
+-`Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.

+## get help